khanson679/khanson679.github.io/index.md

 I'm a PhD student in [Stony Brook University Department of Linguistics][sbling] (entered 2020).
 My primary interests are in computational linguistics, syntax, and Japanese linguistics.
 My advisor is [Thomas Graf][graf].

 I received a BA from Michigan State University in 2014, where I majored in linguistics and Japanese, with (a bit more than) a minor in computer science.
-From 2014 to 2018, I worked as an assistant English teacher in Kyoto Prefecture in Japan through the [JET Programme][jet].
+After graduating, I worked for four years as an assistant English teacher in Japan through the [JET Programme][jet].

 Some hobbies of mine include music (piano, [marimba][]), old video games, and experimenting with Linux and other tech stuff.
 I have another website, [JapaneseProfessor.com][jp], where I've written some beginning Japanese lessons and free learning materials (currently dormant).